Complexity of fermionic states: Complexity as a fundamental bound to quantum state compression

+\acknowledgements T.O. acknowledges the Academy of Finland (project 331094) and Jane and Aatos Erkko Foundation for support.
+Computing resources were provided by CSC -- the Finnish IT Center for Science.

-\subsection{Complexity as a fundamental bound to quantum state compression}
+\section{Complexity as a fundamental bound to quantum state compression}

-Here we illustrate two aspects of the complexity: its role as a characteristic number of terms in the minimal Fock representation, and determining the minimal physical resources to store the quantum information extracted by measurements.
+Here we illustrate two key aspects of the complexity: its role as the minimum resources required to store the information of a many-body state and characteristic number of terms in the optimal Fock representation.